 All living U. crassus were tagged with an individual Passive Integrated Transponder (PIT, 12 mm, Oregon), which was glued on the mussel shell near the umbo using superglue (Locite) and marine epoxy (Pattex).
-Individual PIT tag numbers were scanned and noted, together with a paper-tag number glued besides the PIT tag.
-Moreover, morphological measurements (length, height, width, nearest ± mm) were taken and mussels photographed.
+Individual PIT tag numbers were scanned and noted, together with paper-tag numbers glued besides the PIT tag.
+Moreover, morphological measurements (length, height, width, nearest \pm mm) were taken and mussels photographed.
 Mussels of morphology mistakable to the morphology of U. crassus were treated likewise and a note was made regarding the species identification.
-Foot tissue samples were taken of all tagged mussel and stored in 95 % ethanol for DNA analyses.
-All sampled mussels were placed back to the River Suså near the survey site UC0 where they were aggregated.
+Foot tissue samples were taken of all tagged mussels and stored in 95 % ethanol for DNA analyses.
+All mussels were placed back to the River Suså near the survey site UC0 where they were aggregated (Fig. 3).